quicwg/base-drafts/draft-ietf-quic-tls.md

 Endpoints MAY limit the number of sets of keys they retain to two sets for removing packet protection and one set for protecting packets.
 Older keys can be discarded.
-Updating keys multiple times rapidly can cause packets to be effectively lost if packets are significantly delayed.
+Updating keys multiple times rapidly can cause packets to be effectively lost if packets are significantly reordered.
 Therefore, an endpoint SHOULD NOT initiate a key update until three times the PTO after it has last updated keys.
 This avoids valid reordered packets being dropped by the peer as a result of the peer discarding older keys.